lupyuen/lupyuen.github.io/src/pr.md

 If we see _"No matching manifest for linux/arm64/v8"_: Nope sorry we're not on x64 Linux, we can't download and run the Docker Image!

-After downloading the Docker Image, run the steps from the previous section to start the Docker Container, download the NuttX Source Files and start the build.
+After building or downloading the Docker Image: Run the steps from the previous section to start the Docker Container, download the NuttX Source Files and start the build.

 ```text
 $ docker run -it nuttx:v1 /bin/bash